 Representing the Environment

 Horace Brown is the founder and owner of Brown & Associates, an engineering and surveying consulting firm in Shelbyville, KY.
-Mr. Brown has served on the Kentucky Environmental Education Council since 1995 and as its Chair since 1996.
+Mr. Brown has served on the Kentucky Environmental Education Council since 1995 and was its Chair from 1996-2017.
 He received his Civil Engineering degree from the University of Kentucky.
 An avid bird-watcher and nature enthusiast, Mr. Brown served on the Kentucky Environmental Quality Commission for 15 years beginning in 1980, and served as the Commission’s Chairman from 1981-1995.
-He has served on the Kentucky Heritage Land Conservation Fund Board since 1994, and was appointed to the Land Stewardship and Conservation Task Force by Governor Beshear in 2008.
-He is also a recipient of the Commonwealth of Kentucky Earth Day Lifetime Achievement Award.
+He served on the Kentucky Heritage Land Conservation Fund Board from 1994-2017, and was appointed to the Land Stewardship and Conservation Task Force by Governor Beshear in 2008.
+He is also a recipient of the Commonwealth of Kentucky Earth Day Lifetime Achievement Award and the Kentucky Association for Environmental Education Lifetime Achievement Award.

 Ms. Lona BrewerRepresenting the Environment